teadrinker/microw8-c-example/README.md

 But ideally for audio, you would use a lossy format like [QOA](https://github.com/phoboslab/qoa) or [pulsejet](https://yupferris.github.io/blog/2021/06/07/pulsejet-sample-compression-codec-for-64k.html).
 Next time...

 Would love to see more demos on this platform!

+### CurlyWas
+If you want to make very small intros, you probably want to look into [CurlyWas](https://github.com/exoticorn/curlywas), the native language of the MicroW8 platform (infix C-like syntax but closer to Web Assembly).
+There is source and a write up of a 256k intro [here](https://github.com/teadrinker/party-acceleration?tab=readme-ov-file#party-acceleration)